smghazijaffri/Fitness-App/README.md

 # Fitness-App

-Install and register to get going.
+Install and register to get going